ops-center/searchlight/docs/guides/pod-alerts/pod_status.md

 # Check pod_status

 Check command `pod_status` is used to check status of Kubernetes pods.
-Returns OK if `status.phase` of a pod is `Succeeded` or `Running`, otherwise, returns CRITICAL.
+Returns OK if `status.phase` of a pod is `Succeeded` or `Running`, otherwise, returns Critical.

 ## Spec
 `pod_status` check command has no variables.
 Execution of this command can result in following states:

 - OK
-- CRITICAL
+- Critical
-- UNKNOWN
+- Unknown

 ## Tutorial